balouf/package-helper-3/docs/tutorial.md

 * When you make a *release* on GitHub, it automatically publishes your package on [PyPI].
 This way, any Python user can install it with ``pip install``.

-For people who used PH3 before and don't need all explanations, a [quick recap](guide.md) is proposed to remind the key steps.

 [Cookiecutter]: https://github.com/audreyr/cookiecutter
 [PyCharm]: https://www.jetbrains.com/pycharm